Luizerko/ai_choreo/models/README.md

     <br><br>
 </div>

-The idea behind mapping the skeletons of both dancers in this way is to ensure the model focuses on the connections between them, rather than on the connections within each individual dancer.
-It's natural that much of a dancer's joint movement could be more easily predicted by inspecting their other joints.
-However, the goal here is to focus on the influences between the dancers, identifying which joints of one dancer influence the other and vice versa.
-It is also worth noting that, to simplify the initial modeling, this graph is undirected.
-This approach can be adjusted in the future to evaluate the direction of the influences between each joint of both dancers.
+The purpose of mapping both dancers' skeletons in this way is to ensure the model focuses on the connections between them, rather than the connections within each individual dancer.
+While a dancer's joint movements can often be predicted by analyzing their other joints, the aim here is to highlight the interactions between the dancers, identifying which joints of one dancer influence the other and vice versa.
+Additionally, both directions of the edges are considered, allowing the model to assess the direction of influence between each joint of the two dancers.

-These connections are what the graph structure learning model will classify, initially as existing or non-existing edges for simplicity, but later categorically by the degree of influence in the movement.
+These connections are what the graph structure learning model will classify categorically by the degree of influence in the movement, ranging from non-existing to core connections.
 The data is then prepared for model training by creating batches with PyTorch tensors.
 The tensors are structured with dimensions representing the total number of sequences, the sequence length, the number of joints from both dancers, and 3D coordinates + 3D velocity estimates.
 Finally, a training-validation split is created to allow for proper model hyperparameter tuning.

 To include data augmentation and improve model generalization, the training pipeline incorporates a data processing step that involves rotating batches of data.
 Each batch is rotated along the Z-axis by a randomly selected angle while maintaining the original X and Y-axis orientations for physical consistency.
 This approach helps prevent the model from overfitting to the dancers' absolute positions.